 \section{Introduction}

-The advent of LLMs is bringing new potential to screenplay generation\footnote{The terms `screenplay' and `script' in this work refer to scripts for episodic television, not feature films.}.
-LLMs can serve as creative assistants by handling time-consuming tasks such as generating plot variations and character biographies, thereby allowing writers to focus on higher-level creative decisions including refining story themes and developing character depth.
-Current LLMs are general-purpose text generators trained primarily on web corpora and novels.
-For practical screenwriting applications, such models must be adapted to understand screenplay-specific narrative structures, maintain story coherence across long sequences, and manage complex character development.
-The research challenge is therefore developing specialized AI tools that meet these requirements and enable writers to produce higher-quality screenplays more efficiently.
+The advent of LLMs brings new potential to screenplay generation\footnote{The terms `screenplay' and `script' in this work refer to scripts for episodic television, not feature films.}.
+LLMs can serve as creative assistants by handling time-consuming tasks such as generating plot variations and character biographies, allowing writers to focus on higher-level creative decisions.
+However, current general-purpose LLMs must be adapted to understand screenplay-specific narrative structures, maintain story coherence, and manage complex character development.
+The challenge is developing specialized AI tools that enable writers to produce higher-quality screenplays efficiently.

-A screenplay differs fundamentally from a novel in that it serves as a structured framework for visual storytelling.
-Rather than relying on detailed prose descriptions or internal monologue, screenplays employ the principle of "showing, not telling" through precise audiovisual language.
-This is achieved using a strict format comprising scene headings, concise action lines, and authentic dialogue to convey plot, character, and emotion.
-Consequently, an effective screenplay generation model must satisfy several fundamental requirements: maintaining narrative coherence, ensuring character consistency, and adhering to strict formatting conventions that distinguish screenplays from other narrative forms.
+A screenplay differs fundamentally from a novel as a structured framework for visual storytelling.
+Rather than relying on prose descriptions or internal monologue, screenplays employ "showing, not telling" through precise audiovisual language—scene headings, concise action lines, and authentic dialogue.
+Consequently, an effective screenplay generation model must maintain narrative coherence, ensure character consistency, and adhere to strict formatting conventions.